AbsaOSS/enceladus/README.md

 The Scripts in `scripts` folder can be used to simplify command lines for running Standardization and Conformance jobs.

-Steps to configure the scripts are as follows:
+Steps to configure the scripts are as follows (_Linux_):
-* Copy all the scripts in `scripts` directory to a location in your environment.
+* Copy all the scripts in `scripts/bash` directory to a location in your environment.
 * Copy `enceladus_env.template.sh` to `enceladus_env.sh`.
 * Change `enceladus_env.sh` according to your environment settings.
 * Use `run_standardization.sh` and `run_conformance.sh` scripts instead of directly invoking `spark-submit` to run your jobs.

+Similar scripts exist for _Windows_ in directory `scripts/cmd`.

 The syntax for running Standardization and Conformance is similar to running them using `spark-submit`.
 The only difference is that you don't have to provide environment-specific settings.
 Several resource options, like driver memory and driver cores also have